Royal Army of Oman: Garrison locations

 Based on locational evidence given in Omantel telephone directory listings (telephone number associations), historical recollections of British servicemen and analysis of Google Earth and Google Map imagery and cartographic data the following RAO garrisons have been identified:

 Equipment

 In 2020 Oman spent 11% of GDP on military expenditures.

-Oman has one armored brigade (MSO) equipped with the Challenger 2 and the M60A1 and M60A3 Patton tanks.
+Oman has one armored brigade (MSO) equipped with the Challenger 2 and the M60A1 and M60A3 tanks.

 Between 2001 and 2004 Oman received 174 amphibious light armored vehicles and more than 80 armored VBL from France.

 In May 2013 the United States announced a deal with Oman valued at $2.1 billion to supply a ground-based air defense system.